Discipleship

 — Dallas Willard, The Spirit of the Disciplines

-Our primary goal is being with Jesus
+Our primary goal is to be with Jesus

 Scripture knows nothing of a solitary Christian.
 People of faith are always members of a community.